-DSHS Texas Emergency Medical Task Force (DSHS/EMTF): On March 8, all Wildland Fire Support Packages (WLFS) were released from assignments and returned to home bases.
-EMTF-1 will remain on a standby status in Lubbock Staging in case a need is identified.
+DSHS Texas Emergency Medical Task Force (DSHS/EMTF): EMTF-1 will remain on a standby with Wildland Fire Medical Support Teams (WLFS) are positioned in Amarillo, Childress, and Lubbock.

 Texas Military Department (TMD): TMD CH-47 activated aircraft have flown a total of 46 hours and dropped a cumulative 100,800 gallons of water.
 TMD has one CH-47, two UH-60 rotary wing aircraft, and one UH-60 rotary wing aircraft with lift capabilities to support TX-TF1 medics in response to critical fire weather activated.
 One MQ-9 Remote Piloted Aircraft has been activated to provide aerial reconnaissance and situational awareness of fire operation.
-An LNO to TAMFS, a Winter Weather MRP and a SOC Support team are also activated in addition to the 42 TMD personnel and eight vehicles activated.
+A LNO to TAMFS, a Winter Weather MRP and a SOC Support team are also activated in addition to the 42 TMD personnel and eight vehicles activated.

 Texas Health and Human Services Commission (HHSC): HHSC has deployed a 6-person Rapid Behavioral Health Assessment Team (RBHAT) to Amarillo to evaluate both the incident situation and to assess the behavioral health resources needed.
-On February 28, HHSC has one liaison at the SOC and the 2-1-1 Texas Information and Referral Network is distributing relevant information about disaster response, including shelter locations.
+HHSC has one liaison at the SOC and the 2-1-1 Texas Information and Referral Network is distributing relevant information about disaster response, including shelter locations.